gramaziokohler/radii_docs/docs/index.rst

    contain the root `toctree` directive.

-.. @gereon: Ithink, this page needs some restructuring; would like to have a look at it together (also i cannot preview this)
+.. @gereon_: Ithink, this page needs some restructuring; would like to have a look at it together (also i cannot preview this)
+.. @sarah: I agree, i am under the impression it lacks bite for the welcoming page, would be great to talk about it

 .. image:: tutorial/Radii_Icons/Radii_logo.png